bluesky/tiled/docs/source/user-guide/graph-and-links.md

 nodes) form a reduction pipeline joined by `prov:wasDerivedFrom`; the raw `measured` stack also reaches outward to a calibration image on another Tiled server and to the sample's encyclopedic record.
-An `analysis_workflow` (run by `processing_script.py`) and an RO-Crate manifest tie the same datasets together from two other perspectives.
+An `analysis_workflow` (run by `processing_script.py`) ties the same datasets together from the perspective of the computation that produced them.[^rocrate]

 ```{mermaid}
 flowchart TD